-Why is it that some simple cooking tasks--like how to boil eggs--can get complicated?
-It's not that the task itself is hard; after all, cooking the perfect boiled eggs involves hardly any ingredients or talent in the kitchen.
-But it's one of those things that when it comes time to make a boiled egg, we tend to pause and ask ourselves: am I truly doing this right?
-Is there a better way to boil eggs, or to at least ensure I don't overcook my eggs?
+Why do some simple cooking techniques — such as how to boil eggs — seem so complicated?
+It's not that the task itself is hard; after all, cooking perfect boiled eggs hardly requires a lot of talent in the kitchen.
+But when the time comes to actually make a boiled egg, we tend to pause and ask ourselves: Am I truly doing this right?
+Is there a better way to boil eggs?

 If you've ever wondered how to boil eggs, you're certainly not alone.
-And the good news is that the instructions are simple.
-In fact, you're just about 20 minutes or so away from a perfectly cooked breakfast (and less time if you prefer your eggs boiled on the softer side!).
+The good news is that it won't take you long at all.
+In fact, you're just about 20 minutes or so away from a perfectly cooked breakfast (or even less time if you prefer your eggs boiled on the softer side).

-Place your eggs in a single layer at the bottom of a saucepan.
-Fill the pan with cold water that covers the eggs by at least an inch or two; the more eggs that you are cooking, the more water you should use.
+- Place your eggs in a single layer at the bottom of a saucepan.
+Fill the pan with cold water that covers the eggs by at least an inch or two; the more eggs that you're cooking, the more water you should use.

-Then, turn your flame on high, and bring the water to a full rolling boil.
-Many people find that adding a dash of salt--up to a 1/2 teaspoon--to the water helps prevent cracking of the eggs (and as a bonus, it makes them easier to peel later).
+- Turn your flame on high, and bring the water to a full rolling boil.
+Many people find that adding a dash of salt — up to 1/2 tsp. — to the water helps prevent cracking of the eggs (and as a bonus, it makes them easier to peel later).

 - Adding a teaspoon of vinegar to the water at the start may help keep egg whites from running out if an egg does crack while cooking.

-When cooking a large batch of eggs, don't be afraid to sacrifice one to check for doneness.
-After 10 or so minutes, remove it with a spoon, run it under cold water, and break it open; you'll be able to tell if your eggs are done or if they should cook a minute or two longer.
+- When cooking a large batch of eggs, don't be afraid to sacrifice one to check for doneness.
+After 10 minutes or so, remove it with a spoon, run it under cold water, and break it open; you'll be able to tell if your eggs are done or if they should cook a minute or two longer.

-Be sure to always eat your boiled eggs within 5 days.
+- Be sure to always eat your boiled eggs within five days.